 The FMC Board of Directors is regularly informed about the risk situation of the Migros Group companies and the strategic business units by the Executive Board.
 Based on this information, it assesses the impact of the material risks on the strategic business units and then makes a decision on further measures.

 Internal auditing also provides a monitoring and control function.
-As it operates independently of operational activities, it is able to identify any weaknesses in the risk management system and the internal control system, and to take measures to improve the effectiveness and efficiency of the monitoring and control processes.
+As it is institutionally independent of the operational business, its job is to identify any weaknesses in the risk management system and the internal control system, and to take measures to improve the effectiveness and efficiency of the monitoring and control processes.

 The risk management process is integrated in the annual strategy and financial planning process.
 The results of the risk assessment are appropriately considered during the annual analysis of the corporate strategy.

 Mitreva AG, an independent subsidiary of the Federation of Migros Cooperatives, has been appointed as the internal auditor of the Migros Community by the FMC Audit Committee and the boards of directors of the regional Migros Cooperatives.
 Its Board of Directors consists of independent experts.

 Mitreva helps the business entities (the entire Migros Community) to achieve their objectives by ensuring an independent approach to the assessment, improvement and effectiveness of internal control processes.
 It reports to the Audit Committee and the Chief Executive Officer, and to the regional boards of directors and their managing directors.